 Broken Function-Level Authorization

-APIs tend to expose endpoints that handle object identifiers, creating a wide attack surface issue.
-Object-level authorization checks should be considered in every function that accesses a data source using an input from the user.
+APIs tend to expose endpoints that handle object identifiers, creating a wide attack surface of Object Level Access Control issues.
+Object level authorization checks should be considered in every function that accesses a data source using an ID from the user.

-Authentication mechanisms are often implemented incorrectly, allowing attackers to compromise authentication tokens or exploit implementation flaws to assume other user’s identities.
+Authentication mechanisms are often implemented incorrectly, allowing attackers to compromise authentication tokens or to exploit implementation flaws to assume other user’s identities temporarily or permanently.
 Compromising a system’s ability to identify the client/user, compromises API security overall.

-APIs tend to expose more endpoints than traditional web applications, making full and updated documentation highly important.
-Proper hosts and deployed API versions inventory also help mitigate issues such as deprecated API versions and exposed debug endpoints.
+APIs tend to expose more endpoints than traditional web applications, making proper and updated documentation highly important.
+A proper inventory of hosts and deployed API versions also are important to mitigate issues such as deprecated API versions and exposed debug endpoints.